newburycollege/snap/README.md

 - Embeds the selected overlay into the final JPEG.
 - Provides **Share** using the Web Share API where supported.
 - Provides **Save photo** as a normal browser download.

+## Setup

+The app is designed to run directly from GitHub Pages.

+The logo should be stored at:

+`/images/logo.png`

+Overlay images should be stored in:

+`/overlays/`

+Overlays should ideally be transparent PNG files at **1080 × 1350 px**.

+Camera access requires HTTPS, which GitHub Pages provides automatically.